 6. Sales Enablement Training and Onboarding Expertise

-To align with your sales enablement objectives, develop sales enablement training programs for new hires and existing teams.
-This ensures new hires are effectively onboarded and receive the necessary training to excel in their roles.
+To align with your sales enablement objectives, develop onboarding programs for new hires and existing teams.
+This ensures new hires are effectively onboarded and receive the necessary training to get familiar with the tool and excel in their roles.
 Additionally, it's vital to encourage ongoing professional development and skill-building with your existing teams to foster a culture of continuous improvement.

 Providing continuous training and feedback exchange is essential for several reasons: